Configuring the Integrations Component and Plugin

 Set your integration to run immediately or schedule it for later

-This components user interface is completely customizable.
+You can fully customize the component user interface.
 For more information, refer to the Customizing your styling and themes topic.

-• Get your API Token from the Boomi Platform.
-For more information, refer to the Platform API Tokens overview
+- You must generate a Platform API Token within the Boomi Platform.
+For more information, refer to the Platform API Tokens overview topic

-• Set your IP/URL CORS policy inside the parent account within Boomi.
+- Self-service: Configure the IP/URL CORS policy in your parent account in Boomi.
 For more information, refer to the Account security for CORS topic

-To install the package, enter a command in the following form:
+To install the EmbedKit package, run the following command:

 npm i @boomi/embedkit